A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: weak lensing predictions

 for the covariance of the weak lensing trispectrum where $\Delta(\ell_1, \ell_2, \ell_3, \ell_4)$ counts the multiplicity of quadrilateral configurations.
 These covariance matrices allow us to understand the statistical uncertainties on the spectrum measurement.
 With their help, we can calculate the expected cumulative signal-to-noise ratio $\Sigma(\ell)$ for weak lensing measurements of the different spectra up to multipole order $\ell$ \footnote{Note that unlike for lensing bispectrum configurations that are uniquely specified by the three multipole moments $\ell_1, \ell_2, \ell_3$ up to spatial orientation, a lensing trispectrum configuration is not uniquely specified by $\ell_1, \ldots, \ell_4$.
 In our code, we sum over all configurations by varying the length of three sides as well as the two enclosed angles.}:

 Fig. \ref{fig:S2NRatios} shows the signal-to-noise ratios obtained in CDM according to Eqs. \eqref{eq:S2NP}, \eqref{eq:S2NB} and \eqref{eq:S2NT}.
 We compute the respective covariance matrices using the convergence spectrum with loop-level corrections.
 This is because the nonvanishing bi- and trispectrum themselves are generated by nonlinear dynamics.
 Using the tree-level convergence spectrum would therefore underestimate the covariance and overestimate the attainable signal-to-noise ratio.
-Since the bulk of the cumulative signal comes from the modes with low $\ell$, there are no significant differences for the attainable signal-to-noise ratios in CDM and FDM weak lensing surveys for the considered masses.
-The sums in Eqs. \eqref{eq:S2NP}, \eqref{eq:S2NB} and \eqref{eq:S2NT} were expressed as integrals and integrated using the \textsc{CUBA}-library \citep{Hahn2004}.
+Since the bulk of the cumulative signal comes from the modes with low $\ell$, there are no significant differences for the attainable signal-to-noise ratios in CDM and FDM weak lensing surveys for the considered masses. \highlighttext{This is also why we do not show the respective $N$-body results: They would severely underestimate the attainable S2N ratios because of the lack of large-scale power.} The sums in Eqs. \eqref{eq:S2NP}, \eqref{eq:S2NB} and \eqref{eq:S2NT} were expressed as integrals and integrated using the \textsc{CUBA}-library \citep{Hahn2004}.
 We could not compute the respective signal-to-noise ratios for the weak lensing bispectra at loop-level for FDM since the integrals involved proved computationally intractable.

 Nevertheless, we compared against the signal-to-noise ratios of the loop-level lensing bispectra computed with CDM PT for FDM IC.
 Yet, these results are also also subject to substantial numerical uncertainty since the Monte Carlo-integration routine fails to provide error estimates.